circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/2- General Template -Mouse.md

     - Type of light (fluorescent, LED panel, colour temperature, etc)
     - Presence of wheels
     - Sound control (are cages soundproof?)
-  - Entrainment: include light/dark cycles and light intesity used.
+  - Entrainment: include light/dark cycles where animals are entrained and light intensity used.

 ## Sample preparation